GaelC92/gocryptfs/Documentation/MANPAGE.md

 #### -fido2 DEVICE_PATH
 Use a FIDO2 token to initialize and unlock the filesystem.
 Use "fido2-token -L" to obtain the FIDO2 token device path.
+On Mac OS, the relevant string is the part before ": vendor=Ox..."

 Applies to: all actions that ask for a password.